AttaKenn/cicd-on-aws/README.md

 ![CI-CD VPC](./MD%20images/CICD%20VPC%20console%20img-20.png)

 Returning to the CodePipeline console, at the Approval Stage and on clicking on the *Review*, there's going to be a pop-up asking if we would like to Approve or Reject the build. ***See image below***.
-Take not of the Trigger (user/admin); as mentioned earlier, the pipeline starts during stack creation which I (the admin user) initiated.
+Take note of the Trigger (user/admin); as mentioned earlier, the pipeline starts during stack creation which I (the admin user) initiated.

 ![CICD CodePipeline Approval Stage](./MD%20images/CICD%20Codepipeline%20approval%20-%20on%201st%20click%20-%20initial%20pipeline%20img-21.png)